-Coal and wood are not authorised smokeless fuels and therefore they can only be burnt in a smoke controlled area if they are used with an exempt heating appliance.
+Coal and wood are not authorised smokeless fuels and therefore they can only be burnt in a smoke control area if they are used with an exempt heating appliance.
 Such appliances burn off or 'eat' the smoke produced by the fuel.
 For further information on this subject please contact your local environmental health service.Back to top

 The dangers of carbon monoxide poisoning

 Carbon monoxide is an extremely poisonous gas, which can cause illness, damage to health and death.
-This gas is generated when carbon-based fuels have not combusted properly in, for example, your wood burning stove, open fire or barbecue (gas, charcoal and disposable).
+This gas is generated when carbon-based fuels have not combusted properly in, for example, a wood burning stove, open fire or barbecue (gas, charcoal and disposable).
 It is difficult to detect as you cannot see it, smell it or taste it.

 For more information on carbon monoxide poisoning, ventilation, flue and chimney cleaning as well as a safety checklist, see the safety advice section on the SFA website.Back to top

 The Consumer Protection from Unfair Trading Regulations 2008 make it an offence to give any false or misleading statements about the price charged and descriptions applied to goods.
 For example, claiming solid fuel is suitable for use in a smoke control area or that wood fuel is of a premium kind such as hardwood, or from a particular area or region, when this is not the case.